NetApp/netapp-astra-toolkits/README.md

 NOTE: From this point forward, you will be working in the Docker container you just launched.

+Set up your kubeconfig to successfully run kubectl commands against your cluster with the appropriate command (e.g. `export KUBECONFIG=/path/to/kubeconfig`, `gcloud container clusters get-credentials`, or `az aks get-credentials`).

 Clone the NetApp Astra SDK repo.

 ```Shell